 - Research Operations & COVID-19 Monitoring Plan (Updated May 10, 2021)

-The decisions and processes for reopening research labs and spaces at UWM are based on guidance from the State of Wisconsin, University of Wisconsin System, and UWM Emergency Operations Center in consultation with UWM University Safety & Assurances (US&A), Campus Health, and Legal Affairs.
+The decisions for reopening research labs and spaces at UWM are based on guidance from the State of Wisconsin, University of Wisconsin System, and UWM Emergency Operations Center, in consultation with UWM University Safety & Assurances (US&A), Campus Health, and Legal Affairs.

 UWM Research Operations & COVID-19 Monitoring Plan

 The reopening of UWM’s research facilities has made it necessary to develop COVID-19 monitoring criteria and response protocols to control the usage of individual research facilities/laboratories based on COVID-19 occurrences to avoid further spread of the virus.
 Developed by University Safety & Assurances, the UWM Research Operations & COVID-19 Monitoring Plan (PDF) outlines policies and procedures for reporting and handling cases of COVID-19 among research staff in an individual lab or research facility.
 This includes research staff working on projects involving human subjects, animals, field research, and transportation between UWM research sites and facilities.